What’s the difference between plastic wad and fibre wad cartridges?

 What’s the future of shotgun cartridges?

 Experts within the shooting industry predict big changes in the way we manufacture shotgun cartridges in the near future.
-There’s a high probability shooters will have to start using steel shot (as opposed to lead) across the board.
+There’s a high probability that shooters will have to start using steel shot (as opposed to lead) across the board.
 Unfortunately, the majority of steel shot cartridges have to be shot with plastic wads.
 Whilst we could go into great technical detail on why this is, simply put, steel shot can damage the inner walls of a shotgun’s barrels.
 Cupped plastic wads are more protective against this.

 Of course, this creates a bit of a conundrum when it comes to the most environmentally friendly option.
 To negate the environmental impact of resorting back exclusively to plastic wads, cartridge manufacturers are striving to develop a cupped biodegradable alternative.